maptv/decalendar/docs/decalendar.md

 `Decalendar` is a calendar system that aims to first peacefully co-exist with, but then ultimately replace the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
 Similarly, `Declock` is a timekeeping system designed to replace [standard time](https://en.wikipedia.org/wiki/Standard_time).
 Both system use days as their base unit and derive other units from days using prefixes inspired by the metric system.
 To create the necessary calendar and time units, `Decalendar` groups days together, while `Declock` divides days up.

+### UNIX time

+UNIX time is the number of seconds since the UNIX Epoch, which is `1969+306.0` in `Decalendar` or midnight on January 1, 1970 in the Gregorian calendar.

 ## Similar systems

+#### Gregorian calendar

+`Decalendar` and Gregorian leap days are  positions the Gregorian leap day at the end of the year. `Decalendar` year starts with `Day 0` and ends with either `Day 364` or `Day 365`.
+Translated into Gregorian calendar dates, `Day 0` is March 1, `Day 364` is February 28, and `Day 365` is February 29. on years that precede Gregorian calendar leap years.
+February 29, is `Day 365` in `Decalendar`. the last day of `Decalendar` leap years. ends with `Day 364` () in common years or leap years. `Decalendar` leap years are always 1 year before Gregorian calendar years.

 `Decalendar` and `Declock` are similar to the [French Republican calendar](https://en.wikipedia.org/wiki/French_Republican_calendar) and the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Ordinal_dates) international standard for [dates](https://en.wikipedia.org/wiki/ISO_8601#Dates) and [times](https://en.wikipedia.org/wiki/ISO_8601#Times). `Declock` is also similar to [Swatch Internet Time](https://en.wikipedia.org/wiki/Swatch_Internet_Time) and the fractional day component of [Julian dates](https://en.wikipedia.org/wiki/Julian_day).